BeeLTL/Parking-Detection/README.md

 ##  Overview

-Parking-Detection is a system that uses computer vision and machine learning to detect available parking spots in a parking lot using Yolov8.
-The system is designed to be efficient, accurate, and easy to use.
+this is my final year master's project.
+It employs computer vision and machine learning to identify available parking spots in a lot, utilizing Yolov8 and ByteTrack.
+The system is designed to be efficient, accurate, and user-friendly.
 ---

 ##  Features